ravipareek1976/GKE-spring-boot-lazy-init-example/README.md

+ # Note this successfully implemented only one change  instead of creating "deployment "via CLI, i created with COnsole.
 # Demo for Docker, JAR Running Terminal,
 Demo Application : Spring Boot Sample COde , Docker, GKE, JAR File, from , GCP temiranl, no need of anything at laptop.
 Direct development on GCP.